frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/accounting-dimension-filter.md

 ### 2.2 Validations for Invalid and Mandatory Dimensions

-In case any mandatory dimension is missing or a restricted dimension is tagged against any applicable account, the system won't allow submitting that transaction until the correct accounting dimension is not selected.
+In case any mandatory dimension is missing or a restricted dimension is tagged against any applicable account, the system won't allow submitting that transaction until the correct accounting dimension is selected.

 <img alt="Invalid Dimension" class="screenshot" src="{{docs_base_url}}/assets/img/accounts/invalid-dimension.png">